Denmark > Overview

 A humanitarian residence permit is a temporary residence permit you can obtain if you can document that you suffer from serious physical or psychological illness.
 It is an exception from the rule and decisions are made directly by the ministry of justice.
 The ministry has a very strict practice, which means that only few applicants get a residence permit on humanitarian grounds, and that you have to prepare your application very well if you do apply.
-A humanitarian residence permit is temporary and will have to be renewed, often every half - two years.
+A humanitarian residence permit is temporary and will have to be renewed.
+Often it will be given for a maximum of 2 years at a time.
 Before it runs out you will need to apply for an extension.

 Read more … Denmark > Humanitarian Residence Permit

 Denmark > Gender

 Generally Denmark doesn't recognise persecution because of gender identity or sexual orientation.
 But if you seek asylum and can prove, that you because of your gender identity or sexuality will be in a concrete risk of death penalty, torture or inhuman and degrading treatment at a return to your country of origin, you can get asylum.

 If you are an unaccompanied minor and wish to seek asylum in Denmark you will generally meet the same requirements as adult asylum seekers.
 However, unaccompanied minor asylum seekers are considered a vulnerable group, which means that unaccompanied minors will be housed in special accommodation centers and will be appointed a personal representative, who will provide support during the processing of the case.